hplp/rfautomata/README.md

 The src/ directory contains the following executable files (with main()):

-# trainEnsemble.py : Train an ensemble machine learning model
+# trainEnsemble.py

-## The trainEnsemble program is responsible for training an SKLEARN ensemble machine learning model given a training/testing data set, depth and tree count.
+### The trainEnsemble program is responsible for training an SKLEARN ensemble machine learning model given a training/testing data set, depth and tree count.
 The output of this program includes a training score, an output model pickle file, and a report file containing the model's metrics.

 -t: Training data file in .npz format